skx/evalfilter/BYTECODE.md

 The comparison operations are very similar to the mathematical operations, and work in the same way:

 * They pop two values from the stack.
-* They run the comparision operation:
+* They run the comparison operation:
   * If the comparison succeeds they push `true` upon the stack.
   * Otherwise they push `false`.

-Comparision operations include:
+Comparison operations include:

 * `OpEqual`
-  * This pushes `true` upon the stack if the two values it is comparing are equal.
+  * This pushes `true` upon the stack if the two values to be compared are equal.
   * `false` otherwise.
 * `OpLess`
   * This pushes `true` upon the stack if the first argument is less than the second.